boryspaulewicz/pearl_bayes_intro/ch1.md

 right of $C$, and $Y$ is to the right of $E$.

-7.b Remove all the arrows that belong *only* to the *inactive* paths between the observable variables $R$ and $Y$.
+7.b Remove all the arrows that belong *only* to the *inactive* paths between the observed variables $R$ and $Y$.
 Such paths cannot explain the observed statistical effect of $R$ on $Y$.
 Since we are removing some possibly “real” arrows, the graph may not be true, but its purpose here is to serve as a representation of all the possible qualitative